bramglam/cse15L-lab-reports-f23/lab-report-1.md

 ```
+The pwd (present working directory) is /home.
 Path to Directory:

 ```shell
 [user@sahara ~]$ cat lecture1/messages
 cat: lecture1/messages: Is a directory
 ```
+The pwd (present working directory) is /home.
 Path to File:

 ```shell
 [user@sahara ~]$ cat lecture1/messages/en-us.txt
 Hello World!
 ```
+The pwd (present working directory) is /home.